wicio69/react-product-manager/README.md

 ### `npm start`

-Alternatively, you can access the DigitalOcean Ubuntu machine which has the Docker image of the app hosted there: http://165.22.85.111:3000/
+edit [Tue, May 3rd]: Alternatively, you can access the DigitalOcean Ubuntu machine which has the Docker image of the app hosted there: http://165.22.85.111:3000/